pbogdan03/pbogdan03.github.io/_posts/2014-12-17-CSS-Skew-Axonometric.md

 layout: post
 title: CSS Skew Transform - Making an Axonometric View
 author: Bogdan
-excerpt: So yeah, skewing is a bit useless in my opinion, except....
+excerpt: So yeah, skewing gives a nice dynamic to webpages and you can simulate a 3d object
+        with it.
 ---

-So yeah, skewing is a bit useless in my opinion, except....
+So yeah, skewing gives a nice dynamic to webpages and you can simulate a 3d object with it.

 The axonometric view, maybe you know it from those modern illustrations, or from technical drawings, or from architectural drawings or from good ol' math class